uw-astro-480/uw-astro-480.github.io/docs/assignments/assignment_1/assignment_1.md

 ## Deadline

-The assignment is due on Wednesday, April 16 at 11:59 PM.
+The assignment is due on ~~Wednesday, April 16~~ Thursday, April 17 at 11:59 PM.
 Late submissions by up to 24 hours will be penalized by 20% of the total points.

 ## Hints and resources